 All things considered, if you have your heart set on a balcony jacuzzi, why not discuss your vision with the friendly, family-run team at Hydropool Surrey?

-We’ll talk you through all the practicalities of installing a hot tub on your balcony, including delivery, power and drainage.
+We’ll talk you through all the practicalities of installing a hot tub on your balcony, including costs, delivery, power and drainage.

 Why not make an appointment at our purpose-built hot tub showroom in Addlestone, Surrey?
 Here you’ll be able to try out our self-cleaning range of home spas for yourself in warm, private surroundings, so you can see for yourself how a balcony jacuzzi would suit your lifestyle.
 You can also get in touch for helpful advice.